-How Fall Asthma Is Different From Spring Asthma, According To An Expert
+6 Ways Fall Asthma Is Different From Spring Asthma, According To A Doctor

 As summer changes into fall, it's the time for pumpkins, snuggly scarves and warm sweaters, but for those of us who have asthma, fall means it's also a period for inhalers and lung irritation.